crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

 Please let me know what you find: submit bug reports, email me, find me on IRC, or best of all, fork the code and submit pull-requests!

 I hope it helps you get up and developing Crowbar quickly.
+I look forward to your pull requests.

 -judd